-The Sanitation division of the Sanitation and Parks Department is responsible for garbage, trash and recyclable collection and transfer.
-To accomplish this task, the Department has a staff complement of 17 sanitation workers, and rolling stock consisting of two garbage trucks, one side loader, two yard trash trucks, two recycling trucks, three front-end loaders, one roll-off truck, five roll-off containers, one leaf truck and one limb grabber.
+The Sanitation Department is responsible for garbage, trash and recyclable collection and transfer.
+To accomplish this task, the Department has a staff complement of 17 sanitation workers, and a rolling stock consisting of five garbage trucks, one yard trash truck, one recycling truck, two roll-off trucks, five roll-off containers, one leaf machine, three pick-up trucks and two limb grabbers.
 Residents are provided with "roll carts" and recycling bins can be purchased for \$10.
 Collections are scheduled once a week, twice a week during the summer months.
-Recycling is encouraged and promoted through the City's website, E-letters, the Sunrise quarterly news letter and our newcomer packet.
+Recycling is encouraged and promoted through the City's website, Eletters, the Sunrise quarterly news letter and our newcomer packet.